If you haven’t been to New England and the Boston area in the Fall, you haven’t truly experienced this amazing season!

 - Be sure to visit a pumpkin patch before Halloween this year to pick out the perfect pumpkin or squash.

-- Special exhibits at local museums (like the MFA or the ICA).
+- Special exhibits at local museums (like the Gardner or the ICA).
 Many of the major institutions feature special seasonal exhibits that open during the fall.
+(Both the Gardner and ICA tickets are included with the Go Boston® Card.)

 - New England is full of beautiful trails, and hiking or biking are great daytime activities for travelers with kids.